turastory/til/coroutine/note.md

 It is not necessary but by doing this, you can achieve concurrency - When we meet channel.send(it + 1), because the channel is randezvous, we suspends the coroutine.
 So after first repeat, 5 coroutines are suspended at that moment.
 For second repeat, each receive() call resumes suspended coroutines one-by-one, and eventually prints all values.

+#### BroadcastChannel

+Another type of channel is BroadcastChannel, which is a variant of SendChannel that can have multiple receivers.

+receive() call behaves just like a regular channel, but send() call to BroadcastChannel never suspends.

+And there's no randezvous and unlimited type.

 #### Difference between iterator and channel

 ### Cooperative Cancellation?